lucb-da/daml/docs/source/daml/intro/3_Data.rst

   :start-after: -- ID_REF_TEST_BEGIN
   :end-before: -- ID_REF_TEST_END

-The scenario above uses the ``fetch`` function, which retrieves the arguments of an active contract using its contract ID.
+The script above uses the ``fetch`` function, which retrieves the arguments of an active contract using its contract ID. ``fetch`` is not directly exposed to ledger clients.
+Therefore, we create a helper template with the functionality relying on ``fetch`` exposed via choices.
+We will learn more about choices in :doc:`the next section <4_Transformations>`.
+We can call those choices by specifying the template and the choice as arguments to ``createAndExerciseCmd``.
+Note that within the choices we omit the ``cmd`` suffix since that code is executed directly by the ledger instead of building up commands on the client.

 Note that, for the first time, the party submitting a transaction is doing more than one thing as part of that transaction.
 To create ``new_account``, the accountant fetches the arguments of the old account, archives the old account and creates a new account, all in one transaction.
 More on building transactions in :doc:`7_Composing`.